corda/token-sdk/README.md

 * Chain snipping - cut the chain of provenance for privacy and performance reasons
 * Token owner whitelisting - often required by regulators.
-A feature which allows issuers to restrict ownnership of their issued assets to only those parties which have been added to a whitelist.
+A feature which allows issuers to restrict ownership of their issued assets to only those parties which have been added to a whitelist.
 The whitelist is manifested as a list of signed public keys.
 For a party to receive a “restricted” token, they must prove their their public key has been